-11. Foundation Stage Curriculum
+11.Early Years Curriculum

-- 11.1.
-In accordance with the EYFS Statutory Framework, pupils in the Nursery and Reception classes experience an education which, through teacher observation and interaction, personalises each child's learning opportunities. - 11.2.
-There are seven areas of learning and development that shape educational programmes in the Nursery and Reception classes.
+- In accordance with the EYFS Statutory Framework, pupils in the Nursery and Reception classes experience an education which, through teacher observation and interaction, personalises each child's learning opportunities.

+- There are seven areas of learning and development that shape educational programmes in the Nursery and Reception classes.
 All areas of learning and development are important and are interconnected.
 They are delivered through planned, purposeful play, with a balance of adult-led and child-led activities.

-11.3.
-Prime Areas:
+- Prime Areas:

-- 11.3.1. communication and language
+- o communication and language

-- 11.3.2. physical development
+- physical development

-- 11.3.3. personal, social and emotional development
+- o personal, social and emotional development

+- Specific Areas:

+- literacy

+- o mathematics

+- o understanding the world

+- expressive arts.

+- As continuous provision is a significant element of EYFS, the time allocated per area of learning is not possible to state precisely and will be dependent on the educational needs of the individual pupils.

+- Specialist teaching is provided by instructors in the following areas:

+- Music

+- Swimming (Reception only)

+- o P.E.
+(Reception only)

+- Games (Reception only)

+- Pottery (Reception only)

+- Forest School